-In 2009, the Board discussed The State of Public Finances—Outlook and Medium Term Policies After the 2008 Crisis (IMF, 2009).
+In 2009, the Board discussed The State of Public Finances—Outlook and Medium Term Policies After the 2008 Crisis (IMF, 2009a).
 The paper drew attention to the fiscal risks of funded DC pension schemes, which had become more apparent with the significant losses experienced in the wake of the financial crisis and that had particularly affected systemically important AEs and EMEs.
 It highlighted not only the scale of the losses but also the risks associated with pension fund exposure to potentially toxic assets.
 It recognized that such funded schemes could create potential calls for government support for those most adversely affected by losses.

 In 2011, the Board discussed The Challenge of Public Pension Reform in Advanced and Emerging Economies (IMF, 2011b).
-The paper highlighted the fiscal sustainability challenges facing many countries and examined the pros and cons of alternative reforms to restore fiscal sustainability to a pension system, (particularly those of a DB type) including: increasing the retirement age, reducing the possibility of early retirement pensions, increasing contributions, reducing the replacement rate, and reducing the degree of adjustment of benefits for inflation.
+The paper highlighted the fiscal sustainability challenges facing many countries and examined the pros and cons of alternative reforms to restore fiscal sustainability to a pension system (particularly those of a DB type), including: increasing the retirement age, reducing the possibility of early retirement pensions, increasing contributions, reducing the replacement rate, and reducing the degree of adjustment of benefits for inflation.
 It was the first Board paper, substantively, to highlight pension reform issues (in contrast to earlier studies that focused on the aggregate fiscal implications of aging populations).
-While fiscal sustainability was the principal motivation, the paper also suggested that “equity should be a key concern in pension reform” and that tax-financed “social pensions”—most likely means-tested—“could be the most promising tool to address old-age poverty in the medium-term in countries with low coverage rates.”
+While fiscal sustainability was the principal motivation, the paper also suggested that “equity should be a key concern of pension reforms” and that tax-financed “social pensions”—most likely means-tested—“could be the most promising tool to address old-age poverty in the medium term” in countries with low coverage rates” (IMF, 2011b).

-In 2013, the Board discussed Jobs and Growth: Analytical and Operational Considerations for the Fund (IMF, 2013).
+In 2013, the Board discussed Jobs and Growth: Analytical and Operational Considerations for the Fund (IMF, 2013a).
 The paper emphasized the need for member countries to consider the effects of rapid population aging and the link between pension policies (e.g., the labor tax wedge, the effective retirement age, and rules for disability pensions) and employment growth.
 It noted the role that fiscal policy (and in particular, transfers through public pensions) had played in reducing income inequality in AEs.
-It also recommended “putting public pension systems … on sound financial footing, while expanding coverage of minimum ‘social pensions’ to a larger share of the population” (IMF, 2013).
+It also recommended “putting public pension systems … on sound financial footing, while expanding coverage of minimum ‘social pensions’ to a larger share of the population” (IMF, 2013a).

-The post-crisis period also saw a spate of IMF research on pension reform in specific countries (e.g., Bangladesh, Caribbean countries, China, Europe, India, Japan, Lebanon, Mauritius, and Russia).
+The post-crisis period also saw a spate of IMF research on pension reform in specific countries (e.g., Bangladesh, Caribbean countries, China, European countries, India, Japan, Lebanon, Mauritius, and Russia).
 Some research papers dealt with the macroeconomic implications of potential reforms (abetted by the increased sophistication and applicability of FAD’s Global Fiscal Model).
 Others stressed how the adoption of DC pension reforms could affect the financial sector.
 An FAD Staff Discussion Note sought to clarify the fiscal implications of recent European initiatives that partly reversed the move to a DC scheme, in part because of the relative treatment of implicit and explicit debt (Soto and others, 2011).
-The April 2012 Global Financial Stability Report highlighted the fiscal risks to governments and private pension funds from “longevity risks,” offering analytic insights on how sensitive a government’s pension liability might be to an underestimation of longevity (IMF, 2012x).
+The April 2012 Global Financial Stability Report highlighted the fiscal risks to governments and private pension funds from “longevity risks,” offering analytic insights on how sensitive a government’s pension liability might be to an underestimation of longevity (IMF, 2012a).
 In effect, the templates provided by these different efforts provided models for research that were broadly disseminated for consideration by Fund staff.